MarcM1250/491A-G2SS/README.md

         'server' directory:
             In separate terminal, enter 'npm start'.
             'npm i' may need to be ran before 'npm start' to install needed packages.
+        Once view is fully compiled and server is running, navigate to localhost:4200 from your browser.

     Login page test account credentials from database: